bernard-elhagin/dots/configs.md

 Importance: medium

-*auto.commit.interval.ms*
+#auto.commit.interval.ms#
 -------------------------

-The frequency in milliseconds that the consumer offsets are auto- committed to Kafka if enable.auto.commit is set to true.
+The frequency in milliseconds that the consumer offsets are auto-committed to Kafka if `enable.auto.commit` is set to `true`.

 Type: int